oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/fixtures/balance.md

 This code represents a JSON object that contains information about a user's balance and UTXOs (unspent transaction outputs) in the Oxygenium blockchain network.
 The `data` field contains several sub-fields, including `balance`, `balanceHint`, `lockedBalance`, `lockedBalanceHint`, and `utxoNum`.

 The `balance` and `lockedBalance` fields represent the user's available and locked balances, respectively, in the Oxygenium network.
-The `balanceHint` and `lockedBalanceHint` fields provide a human-readable representation of these balances, with the currency symbol "ALPH" appended to the numerical value.
+The `balanceHint` and `lockedBalanceHint` fields provide a human-readable representation of these balances, with the currency symbol "OXM" appended to the numerical value.

 The `utxoNum` field represents the number of UTXOs associated with the user's account.
 UTXOs are individual units of cryptocurrency that have not yet been spent in a transaction.
 The number of UTXOs can be used as an indicator of the user's transaction history and activity on the network.